marionlamoureux/cml-2023/README.md

 ### Initialize the Project
-There are a couple of steps needed at the start to configure the Project and Workspace settings so each step will run sucessfully.
+There are a couple of steps needed at the start to configure the Project and Workspace settings so each step will run successfully.
 You **must** run the project bootstrap before running other steps.
 If you just want to launch the model interpretability application without going through each step manually, then you can also deploy the complete project.